Kymatasound Recording Studio banner

 4secs to ‘Tone Map’ to produce the workable image.

 Of the three I tested, this is the quickest and defaults to a more photo realistic output.
 It also auto updates the image after adjustments too.
 Photomatix remembers last folder visited.
 It has the highest price tag but it satisfies my three main criteria of quality, speed and ease of use so that is the one I purchased.
-You can see some results on my photography page

 My test PC details: